 “Overprotected Kahoko” is another great Japanese drama-comedy.
 A sheltered 21-year-old student named Kahoko relies a bit too much on her mother to do everything for her.
 When she meets a young man who’s had the opposite life, things get a little crazy.

-You can watch “Overprotected Kahoko” on Drama Nice with English subtitles.
+You can watch “Overprotected Kahoko” on Amazon Prime with English subtitles.
 Like with most scripted dramas, this one is great for beginner learners.

-Also known as “Shōten,” this Japanese comedy is the second-longest running TV show in Japan, starting in 1966 and still going strong.
+Also known as “Shōten,” this Japanese comedy is one of the longest-running TV shows in Japan, starting in 1966 and still going strong.
 This series mixes the Rakugo style of comedy with an almost gameshow style.
 Much of it involves improv and features some seriously catchy music.

 You can watch clips and episodes from “Shōten” on YouTube, though much of what’s available doesn’t have subtitles.

-All of these shows are entertaining and have merit for every kind of learner.
-Even if you’re a beginner that can’t keep up with a Japanese comedy show without English subtitles, you can still benefit from watching to learn about context clues, Japanese speech speed and modern Japanese culture.
+All of the comedy shows in this guide are entertaining and have merit for Japanese learners.
+Even if you’re a beginner who can’t keep up without English subtitles, you can still learn about context clues, Japanese speech speed and modern Japanese culture.

-These shows are just too funny to pass up.
-Why not make a day of it and binge-watch them all?
+Japanese media is an absolute treasure trove.
+So why not make a day of it and start binge-watching the comedy shows above?
 Enjoy and don’t forget that 習うより慣れよ (ならうより なれよ) — practice makes perfect!